-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the district administration office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at District's Central office.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at http://www.clyde.esc14.net
+The hard copy of the district's official policy manual is available for review in Districts Central office, and an unofficial electronic copy is available at www.clydeisd.org.